• Skip to primary navigation

 Behind the billions

-Our accompanying report, Behind the Billions: tracking the missing pieces of MDB climate finance data sets out how we compiled the dataset, and what we can learn from the data – and the gaps.
+In November 2025, we released Behind the Billions: tracking the missing pieces of MDB climate finance data, a more detailed analysis accompanying our original 2021-2023 dataset.
+The report set out how we compiled the dataset, and what we can learn from the data – and the gaps.

 DOWNLOAD REPORT